Search

 Prep and gather your ingredients: Scoop your avocados and place them in a food processor or blender.
 Juice your lemons, Microplane your garlic, de-stem your cilantro, and add that to the food processor or blender.

-Pulse your dressing: Pulse the food processor or blender while it’s running, and add the olive oil.
-Adjust the consistency and add a splash of water if desired.
+Pulse your dressing: Pulse the food processor or blender (great for making smoothies), while it’s running, and add the olive oil.
+Add a splash of water to achieve your desired consistency.

 Step-by-step process of making avocado dressing: avocados, garlic, cilantro, and salt in a food processor, pulsed into a chunky mixture, then blended into a smooth and thick dressing, and finally thinned to a pourable consistency with water.